 OPCW headquarters in The Hague, Netherlands.
 (Source: Reuters) |

-The results also strictly comply with the OPCW's requirements for the Technical Secretariat and were released to Member States on October 3, just before the 107th Session of the OPCW Executive Council.
+The results also strictly comply with the OPCW's requirements for the Technical Secretariat and were released to Member States on 3 October, just before the 107th Session of the OPCW Executive Council.
 Mr. Tarabrin requested that this information be taken as seriously as possible.

-Then, on October 7, Lieutenant General Igor Kirillov - Commander of the Russian Army's Radiological, Chemical and Biological Defense Forces - announced that the country's military had announced the truth about Ukraine's secret use of chemical weapons under the guise of smoke grenades in Kursk province in August.
+Then, on October 7, Lieutenant General Igor Kirillov - Commander of the Russian Army's Radiological, Chemical and Biological Defense Forces - announced that the country's army had announced the truth about Ukraine's secret use of chemical weapons under the guise of smoke grenades in Kursk province in August.

 Meanwhile, the TASS news agency reported that the Russian Embassy in the US called on Washington to stop covering up and "cruelly following Kiev's provocations with the vain desire to cause Russia a 'strategic defeat'."

-According to the diplomatic agency, intelligence data shows that "Ukraine is planning to stage a series of provocations against Moscow related to the use of chemical weapons in the area of the special military operation."
+According to the diplomatic agency, intelligence data shows that "Ukraine is planning to stage a series of provocations against Moscow related to the use of chemical weapons in the area of the special military operation".

 Source: https://baoquocte.vn/nga-gui-bang-chung-ukraine-su-dung-vu-khi-hoa-hoc-len-opcw-khuyen-my-dung-hua-theo-kiev-289522.html